-- Completed sampling of 13 off-site irrigation/indus wells in 2020. - This is required every 4 years.
+- Completed sampling of 13 off-site irrigation/industrial wells in 2020. - This is required every 4 years.

-- Results showed 4 wells exce cleanup standards. - Irrigation, car washing, industring, or out of service. - The Army notified well owner have requested resampling in accordance with Army Altern Water Supply Plan. - Resampling expected to occion April 2021. - None of these wells are used for drinking water.
+- Results showed 4 wells exceeded cleanup standards. - Irrigation, car washing, industrial (paper making), or out of service. - The Army notified well owners and have requested resampling in accordance with Army Alternative Water Supply Plan. - Resampling expected to occur in April 2021. - None of these wells are used for drinking water.

-What has the Army done since January 2
+What has the Army done since January 2021

-- Prepared Well Inspection Report for TCAAP to do the comprehensive well inspection for 333 active wells completed in 2020. - Purpose was to verify any maintenance requirem ensure the wells were able to be sampled, assess requirements for the wells, and ensure the databaup to date. - Army recommended abandoning 40 wells that are longer needed per the groundwater monitoring pl - Report was submitted to the regulators in March 2 concurrence.
+- Prepared Well Inspection Report for TCAAP to document the comprehensive well inspection for 333 active Army wells completed in 2020. - Purpose was to verify any maintenance requirements, ensure the wells were able to be sampled, assess the requirements for the wells, and ensure the database was up to date. - Army recommended abandoning 40 wells that are no longer needed per the groundwater monitoring plan. - Report was submitted to the regulators in March 2021 for concurrence.